|

 other barbaric world views based on conflict have

+all drawn strength from this deception.
 This part of the book will examine the disaster

 Darwinism has visited on the world and reveal